-At CyberGrants, we believe employees want to volunteer, it’s just getting them to participate in company-wide volunteer programs that can be a little tricky.
-So, what can you do now to jumpstart participation in your corporate volunteer programs?
-We’ve got a few suggestions…
+At CyberGrants, we know employees want to volunteer, so getting them to participate in company-wide volunteer programs doesn’t have to involve twisting their arms!
+We have a few suggestions on jumpstarting participation in corporate volunteer programs.

 Company-Wide Day of Service

-Aside from being highly successful in driving participation, days of service offer leaders the opportunity to have their staff help with organizing tasks, leading teams and developing skills outside their usual role.
+Leaders can maximize the benefits of service days to give their staff an opportunity for growth and leadership development.
+Days-of service also increases engagement, which is vital as it helps drive efficient operations.
+Aside from being highly successful in driving participation, days of service offer leaders the opportunity to have their staff help organize tasks, lead teams, and develop skills outside their usual role.